Kcee42/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Use `grep "root" /etc/passwd` to display lines containing the pattern "root" from the file /etc/passwd

-Use `grep bin /etc/passwd | wc -1` to display the number of lines that contains the pattern bin the/etc/passwd
+Use `grep -c -i "bin /etc/passwd` to display the number of lines that contains the pattern bin the/etc/passwd